External Infrastructure Penetration Testing Service in Singapore [2025]

 S.No.
 Methods What?

-1. Information Gathering To comprehend the target environment, gather user accounts, network diagrams, and internal documentation.
+1. Information Gathering Gather user accounts, network diagrams, and internal documentation to comprehend the target environment.

 2. Network Mapping Identify important assets and visualize the internal network topology with tools such as Nmap.